jonesandy/CV/README.md

 ## Hobbies

 * Music.
-I play guitar and have performed with many bands around the U.K.
+I play guitar and have performed with many bands around the U.K. :guitar:
-* I love to go to the gym and keep fit.
+* I love to go to the gym and keep fit. :muscle:
 * I love to build guitar FX pedals from scratch.
-This includes designing and building the enclosures from scratch as well as the circuit boards.
+This includes designing and building the enclosures from scratch as well as the circuit boards. :battery:
-* I am a keen Formula One fan and love all things sports car related.
+* I am a keen Formula One fan and love all things sports car related. :red_car: